hazelcast/hazelcast-reference-manual/src/MR-Introduction.md

 </jobtracker>
 ```

-- **max-thread-size:** Configures the maximum thread pool size of the JobTracker.
+- **max-thread-size:** Maximum thread pool size of the JobTracker.
-- **queue-size:** Defines the maximum number of tasks that are able to wait to be processed.
+- **queue-size:** Maximum number of tasks that are able to wait to be processed.
 A value of 0 means an unbounded queue.
 Very low numbers can prevent successful execution since job might not be correctly scheduled or intermediate chunks might be lost.
 - **retry-count:** Currently not used.
 Reserved for later use where the framework will automatically try to restart / retry operations from an available save point.
-- **chunk-size:** Defines the number of emitted values before a chunk is sent to the reducers.
+- **chunk-size:** Number of emitted values before a chunk is sent to the reducers.
 If your emitted values are big or you want to better balance your work, you might want to change this to a lower or higher value.
 A value of 0 means immediate transmission, but remember that low values mean higher traffic costs.
 A very high value might cause an OutOfMemoryError to occur if the emitted values do not fit into heap memory before
 being sent to the reducers.
 To prevent this, you might want to use a combiner to pre-reduce values on mapping members.
-- **communicate-stats:** Defines if statistics (for example, statistics about processed entries) are transmitted to the job emitter.
+- **communicate-stats:** Specifies whether the statistics (for example, statistics about processed entries) are transmitted to the job emitter.
 This can show progress to a user inside of an UI system, but it produces additional traffic.
 If not needed, you might want to deactivate this.
-- **topology-changed-strategy:** Defines how the MapReduce framework will react on topology changes while executing a job.
+- **topology-changed-strategy:** Specifies how the MapReduce framework reacts on topology changes while executing a job.
 Currently, only CANCEL_RUNNING_OPERATION is fully supported, which throws an exception to the job emitter (will throw a `com.hazelcast.mapreduce.TopologyChangedException`).

 <br></br>